 This implies that the capital the gambler is placing on the horse $j$ is locally stored into the density matrix obtained by applying the purely lossy {BGC} mapping $\Phi_{\eta_j}^{(\text{loss})}$ of Eq.~(\ref{LOSSY}) to the entry capital of the betting stage.
 The parameters $\eta_j$ clearly reflect the gambler game strategy and play the role of the fractions $b_j$ of the original Kelly's model (more precisely, due to constraint ~(\ref{NORM}) the exact correspondence is between the $b_j$s and the squares $\eta_j^2$ of the network transmissivities).
-In case the $j$-th horse win, the corresponding output port will hence undergo to a coherent amplification event which pumps up the energy level of the system via the gain parameter $k_j > 1$ and is returned to the gambler, the other sub-modes being instead absorbed away.
+In case the $j$-th horse wins, the corresponding output port will hence undergo a coherent amplification event which pumps up the energy level of the system via the gain parameter $k_j > 1$ and is returned to the gambler, the other sub-modes being instead absorbed away.
 At the level of $A$ this results in a transformation described by the pure amplifier {BGC} mapping $\Phi_{k_j}^{(\text{amp})}$ introduced in Eq.~(\ref{AMPY}).
 The parameters $k_j$ reflect the odds parameters $o_j$ of the classical model.
 Again the exact correspondence is between the $o_j$s and the squares $k^2_j$ of the amplification amplitudes which allows us to translate the {\it fair odds} and {\it super-fair odds} conditions into the requirements respectively, which we shall assume hereafter.

-In summary, after each betting stage the gambler receives back the state of his/here single mode resource quantum memory, transformed via the combined action of a purely lossy map and a purely amplifier, i.e. the BGC map which according to~(\ref{COMPO1}) writes as
+In summary, after each betting stage the gambler receives back the state of their single mode resource quantum memory, transformed via the combined action of a purely lossy map and a pure amplifier, i.e. the BGC map which according to~(\ref{COMPO1}) can be written as

 where now, for all $j\in \{ 1, \cdots, J\}$, the stretching and noise terms are given by